Chapter 3301-83 Pupil Transportation

 (15) Guidelines will be formulated for the use and storage of equipment and other means of assistance required by preschool and special needs children.

 (16) Drivers and bus aides must have access to appropriate information about the child to the degree that such information might affect safe transportation and medical well-being.
-This information must be available in the vehicle or readily accessible in the transportation office.
+This information must be readily accessible in the transportation office.
 All such information is strictly confidential.

 (D) Suspension, expulsion or immediate removal from bus

-(1) The superintendent or superintendent designees, or principals are authorized to suspend or remove pupils from school bus riding privileges.
+(1) The superintendent or superintendent designees, or principals are authorized to suspend or remove pupils from school bus riding privileges in accordance with section 3327.014 of the Revised Code.

 (2) Immediate removal of a pupil from transportation is authorized.
 A pupil immediately removed from transportation must be given notice as soon as practicable of a hearing which must be held within seventy-two hours of the removal.
 The notice shall also include the reason for removal.
 Immediate removal is authorized when the pupil’s presence poses a danger to persons or property or a threat to the safe operation of the school bus.
 Length of time removed from ridership shall be in accordance with policies of the school bus owner.